OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datasources.md

 ---
 title: Data Sources and Data Behaviours
-keywords: omnia3
+keywords: lowcode web application development
-summary: "How to create custom data sources and use them"
+summary: "Learn all you need to know about Data Sources and C# Behaviours and how OMNIA allows you to merge multiple data sources to feed the same web application."
 sidebar: omnia3_sidebar
 permalink: omnia3_modeler_datasources.html
 folder: omnia3